-Having a spring and dampener engineered to work together is paramount to performance.
-One of the limitations of a typical lowering spring is that one must match the spring fairly well with the OEM dampeners.
+Having a spring and damper engineered to work together is paramount to performance.
+One of the limitations of a typical lowering spring is that one must match the spring fairly well with the OEM dampers.
 This generally means limited spring rates as well as a progressive spring design.
-With coilovers, you will typically find higher spring rates which means improved handling (within reason).
-A non-OEM spec dampener means a lot of coilover systems use linear rate springs which gives more consistent feedback as well as more predictable handling.
+When it comes to coilovers, extefnd higher spring rates which means improved handling (within reason).
+A non-OEM spec damper means a lot of coilover systems use linear rate springs which gives more consistent feedback as well as more predictable handling.

 Ride height adjustability at all four corners gives you the ability to optimize suspension geometry as well as achieve the proper balance of a lower roll center and vehicle pitch (aerodynamics).